Jir8taiwan/Nvidia-overclock-and-fan-control-in-Linux-shell-script/README.md

 # overclock:  define in the function and modify need
 # fixfanspeed:  define in config and auto run all gpus in system
 # showalltempfan: show csv format in all gpus of temp and fan speed

+If this small code is helping through Arduino kits, it can donate BCH coin to me for encourage as following address: bitcoincash:qq6ghvdmyusnse9735rd5q09ensacl8z8qzrlwf49q

+Thank you very much.